 Thai Basil Chicken Recipe

-Paleo Whole30 Thai Basil Chicken Recipe (Pad Krapow Gai) is truly a keeper for Thai food lovers.
-You’ll be surprised how easy it is to make in the comfort of your home.
+Thai Basil Chicken Recipe (Pad Krapow Gai) is truly a keeper for Thai food lovers.
+You’ll be surprised how easy it is to make this Paleo and Whole30 version of the basil chicken in the comfort of your home.
 Serve the basil chicken with crispy fried eggs for an ultimate comfort food made in a hurry!

 Thai Basil Chicken Recipe (Paleo, Whole30)